jw2249a/2017-bayes-audit/2017-code/README.md

 The election definition phase answers the questions:
 * What contests are there?
-* For each contest, what constitutes a valid vote?
-* For each contest, what possible invalid vote types are there?
+* For each contest, what selections (choices) nay the voter mark?
 * For each contest, what **outcome rule** will be used to determine the outcome?
 * How many collections of cast paper ballots will there be?